Český Těšín: Administrative division

+Geography

+Český Těšín is located about 12 km south of Karviná and 23 km east of Ostrava.
+It lies on the border with Poland in the historical region of Cieszyn Silesia and is a twin city with the Polish city of Cieszyn.
+The town is situated in the Moravian-Silesian Foothills, on the left bank of the Olza River.
+The highest point is the hill Šachta at 427 m above sea level.

 History

 The first written mention of Těšín is from 1155, when a castle called Tescin was mentioned in a deed of Pope Adrian IV.
 In 1290, the settlement was first referred to as a town.

-The area was originally a small western suburb of the town of Cieszyn (that time known under its German name Teschen) in the Duchy of Teschen within Cieszyn Silesia of Austria-Hungary.
-Teschen was known for its national and cultural diversity, consisting mostly of German, Polish, Jewish and Czech communities.
+The area was originally a small western suburb of the town of Cieszyn, the capital of the Duchy of Cieszyn, which was established in 1290, during the fragmentation of Poland into smaller duchies.
+It was ruled by the Piast dynasty until 1653, and by the Habsburg dynasty afterwards.
+Under Austrian rule, it was known under its Germanized name Teschen.
+It was known for its national and cultural diversity, consisting mostly of German, Polish, Jewish and Czech communities.
 In 1849, the western part of Teschen was home to only 14.9% of the town's total population: in 1880 24% and in 1910 33.4%.
 There was also a small but lively Hungarian community in the town, mostly officers and administrative workers.

 From 1870 (when the Košice–Bohumín Railway was put into operation) until 1914, there was a construction boom and the districts that forms the today's Český Těšín were built.

 According to the Austrian census of 1910, Teschen had 22,489 inhabitants, 13,254 (61.5%) of them were German-speaking, 6,832 (31.7%) were Polish-speaking and 1,437 (6.6%) were Czech-speaking.
 The most populous religious groups were Roman Catholics with 15,138 (67.3%) followed by Protestants with 5,174 (23%) and the Jews with 2,112 (9.4%).

 Following the fall of Austria-Hungary, Czech and Polish local governments were established.
 Both of them claimed that the whole of Cieszyn Silesia belonged to Czechoslovakia or Poland respectively.
 To calm down the friction which developed, the local governments concluded an interim agreement on division of the area running along ethnic lines.
 The division line imposed by the interim agreement was seen as unacceptable by the central Czechoslovak government, mainly because the crucial railway connecting the Czech lands with eastern Slovakia was controlled by Poland, and access to that railway was vital for Czechoslovakia at that time.